Register your Information for Free Stone Samples Sent Express to You!

 • UV Radiation: Exposure to sunlight can fade the natural colour of bluestone over time.
 Sealing offers UV protection, preserving the stone’s vibrant appearance.

 • Erosion: Wind and rain can gradually erode the surface of unsealed bluestone, leading to a worn and uneven appearance.
-Sealers create a barrier that minimizes this erosion.
+Sealers create a barrier that minimises this erosion.

 • Moss and Algae Growth: Damp conditions can promote moss and algae growth, making the surface slippery and unsightly.
 Sealed surfaces inhibit this growth by keeping moisture out.